Jump to: Links to Full Articles

-Crawford “Cherokee Bill” Goldsby (1876-1896) – Crawford Goldsby, better known as Cherokee Bill, was an Old West outlaw who was responsible for the murders of eight men while he and his gang terrorized Indian Territory for over two years.
+Crawford “Cherokee Bill” Goldsby (1876-1896) – Crawford Goldsby, better known as Cherokee Bill, was an Old West outlaw responsible for the murders of eight men while he and his gang terrorized Indian Territory for over two years.

 Luther Goodall – A bank robber in Oklahoma.

-Albert “Abbs” Graham, aka: Charles Graves, Ace Carr – An outlaw member of the Jesse Evans Gang, Graham robbed throughout New Mexico and West Texas.
-He was arrested, but either died or left the country, as he never appeared in court.
+Albert “Abbs” Graham, aka Charles Graves, Ace Carr – An outlaw member of the Jesse Evans Gang, Graham robbed throughout New Mexico and West Texas.
+He was arrested but died or left the country, as he never appeared in court.

 Dollay Graham, aka George Davis, George Graves – An outlaw and one of the Graham brothers who rode with Jesse Evans in Lincoln County, New Mexico.
 He was killed when the gang was captured in West Texas.

 William “Whiskey Bill” Graves – A road agent in Montana, Graves was said to have been a member of Henry Plummer’s gang of Innocents.
 When Montana Vigilantes began to round up the known outlaws in Bannack and Virginia City and hang them, Graves took off to the Bitterroot Valley of western Montana.
-However, when he was fingered by Red Yager to the Montana Vigilantes, they went after him, capturing him at Fort Owen near present-day Stevensville on January 26, 1864.
+However, when Red Yager fingered him to the Montana Vigilantes, they went after him, capturing him at Fort Owen near present-day Stevensville on January 26, 1864.
 Graves made no resistance but refused to confess.
-The vigilantes then tied one end of a rope around his neck, threw the other over a stout limb and forced him to mount a horse behind another vigilante.
-The horse was then spurred as the vigilante yelled “So long, Bill” and Graves was lifted up behind him to hang by his neck.
+The vigilantes then tied one end of a rope around his neck, threw the other over a stout limb, and forced him to mount a horse behind another vigilante.
+The horse was then spurred as the vigilante yelled, “So long, Bill,” and Graves was lifted behind him to hang by his neck.

 James Greathouse, aka Whiskey Jim – A former deputy sheriff labeled an outlaw by ranger Patrick Garrett, ran a way station on the White Oaks-Las Vegas, New Mexico, road.
 Shot to death southeast of Socorro.